hnakamur/FormatLink-Firefox/README.md

     * You must escape the first argument for string and regexp.
       For example, .s("\\[","\\[") means replacing [ with \\[
     * You can chain multiple .s("foo","bar")
-* You can use the escape character \
+* You can use the escape character \ in strings.
 * Other characters are treated as literal strings.

 Here are examples: